 On November 30, 2006, the Company entered into a contract with Thales Alenia Space (formerly known as Alcatel Alenia Space France) to construct 48 low-earth orbit satellites.
-The total contract price, including subsequent additions, is approximately &670.3 million (approximately &931.1 million at a weighted average conversion rate of &670.3 million (approximately &670.3 million which was paid by the Company in U.S. dollars at a fixed conversion rate of &670.3 million to &670.3 million which was paid by the Company in U.S. dollars at a fixed conversion rate of &670.3 million to &670.3 million which was paid by the Company in U.S. dollars at a fixed conversion rate of &670.3 million to &670.3 million which was paid by the Company in U.S. dollars at a fixed conversion rate of &670.3 million was held in excrow to secure the contract requires Thales Alenia Space to commence delivery of satellites in the third quarter of 2009, with deliveries continuing until 2013 unless Globalstar elects to accelerate delivery.
-At December 31, 2008, &670.3 million was held in escrow to secure the Company's payment obligations related to its contract for the construction of its second-generation satellite constellation.
+The total contract price, including subsequent additions, is approximately €670.3 million (approximately \$931.1 million at a weighted average conversion rate of €1.00 = \$1.3891 at December 31, 2008) including approximately €146.8 million which was paid by the Company in U.S. dollars at a fixed conversion rate of €1.00 = \$1.2940.
+The contract requires Thales Alenia Space to commence delivery of satellites in the third quarter of 2009, with deliveries continuing until 2013 unless Globalstar elects to accelerate delivery.
+At December 31, 2008, \$43.5 million was held in escrow to secure the Company's payment obligations related to its contract for the construction of its second-generation satellite constellation.
 Funds that the Company deposits into the escrow account to support this contract will be used to make payments under this contract in the future.
 At the Company's request, Thales Alenia Space has presented a plan for accelerating delivery of the initial 24 satellites by up to four months.
-The expected cost of this acceleration will range from approximately &670.3 million to &670.3 million (&970.3 million to &970.3 million at &970.3
+The expected cost of this acceleration will range from approximately €6.7 million to €13.4 million (\$9.4 million to \$18.9 million at €1.00 = \$1.4097 at December 31, 2008).
+In 2007, the Company authorized the first two portions of the Thales' four-part sequential plan with an additional cost of €4.1 million (approximately \$5.9 million at €1.00 = \$1.4499).
+The Company cannot provide assurance that the remaining acceleration will occur.

 In March 2007, the Company and Thales Alenia Space entered into an agreement for the construction of the Satellite Operations Control Centers, Telemetry Command Units and In Orbit Test Equipment (collectively, the "Control Network Facility") for the Company's second-generation satellite constellation.
-This agreement complements the second-generation satellite construction contract between Globalstar and Thales Alenia Space for the construction of 48 low-earth orbit satellites and allows Thales Alenia Space to coordinate all aspects of the second-generation satellite constellation project, including the transition of first-generation software and hardware to equipment for the second generation.
-The total contract price for the construction and associated services is $\[ \in \]$ 9.2 million (approximately \$13.1 million at a weighted average conversion rate of $\[ \in \]$ 1.00 = \$1.4252) consisting of $\[ \in \]$ 4.1 million for the Satellite Operations Control Centers, $\[ \in \]$ 3.1 million for the Telemetry Command Units and $\[ \in \]$ 2.0 million for the In Orbit Test Equipment, with payments to be made on a quarterly basis through completion of the Control Network Facility in late 2009.
+This agreement complements the second-generation satellite construction contract between Globalstar and Thales Alenia Space for the construction of 48 low-earth orbit satellites and allows Thales Alenia Space to coordinate all aspects of the second-generation satellite construction project, including the transition of first-generation software and hardware to equipment for the second generation.
+The total contract price for the construction and associated services is €9.2 million (approximately \$13.1 million at a weighted average conversion rate of €1.00 = \$1.4252) consisting of €4.1 million for the Satellite Operations Control Centers, €3.1 million for the Telemetry Command Units and €2.0 million for the In Orbit Test Equipment, with payments to be made on a quarterly basis through completion of the Control Network Facility in late 2009.
 Globalstar has the option to terminate the contract if excusable delays affecting Thales Alenia Space's ability to perform the contract total six consecutive months or at its convenience.
 If Globalstar terminates the contract, it must pay Thales Alenia Space the lesser of its unpaid costs for work performed by Thales Alenia Space and its subcontractors or payments for the next two quarters following termination.
 If Thales Alenia Space has not completed the Control Network Facility acceptance review within 60 days of the due date, Globalstar will be entitled to certain liquidated damages.
-Failure to complete the Control Network Facility acceptance review on or before six months after the due date results in a default by Thales Alenia Space, entitling Globalstar to a refund of all payments, except for liquidated damage amounts previously paid or with respect to items where final delivery has occurred.
-The Control Network Facility, when accepted, will be covered by a limited one-year warranty.
-The contract contains customary arbitration and indemnification provisions.
+Failure to complete the Control Network Facility acceptance review on or before six months after the due date results in a default by Thales Alenia Space, entitling Globalstar to a refund of all payments, except for liquidated damage amounts previously paid or with respect to items where final d